+DTs significantly enhance the development and deployment of real-world UAV applications by creating a seamless, bidirectional bridge between virtual simulation and physical operation.
+They function as a hybrid testbed where AI algorithms for computer vision, swarming, and control can be rigorously trained and validated in a risk-free, customizable virtual environment before being deployed to real UAVs.
+This process ensures robustness, as algorithms are tested against complex, simulated scenarios that are difficult or unsafe to replicate physically, such as dynamic surveillance missions.
+Moreover, the DT enables critical evaluation of different system architectures, assessing whether computation is best handled on-board the drone, at the network edge, or in the cloud—and analyzes the impact of communication technologies like 5G on latency and performance.
+By providing a realistic, repeatable, and safe prototyping platform, DTs drastically reduce development costs and logistical challenges, leading to more reliable and effective UAV deployments in critical real-world applications like security, defense, and search-and-rescue\cite{carraminana2024digital}.

-\subsubsection{\textbf{Real World Deployment of DT-XR Integration}}
+\subsubsection{Real World Deployment of DT-XR Integration}

 The integration of VR and DT technologies for UAV operations combines immersive interaction and real-time virtual replication to enhance control, monitoring, and situational awareness.
 Utilizing VR Head-Mounted Displays (HMDs) and controllers, operators interact with a DT environment that mirrors the UAV's physical system.
 Real-time data transmission, enabled by 5G networks, synchronizes UAV states across virtual and physical systems.
 This integration offers applications in emergency response, surveillance, and e-commerce.
 A promising development in the effectiveness of DT-XR integration is offered in \cite{10004244}.
 This system consists of a DT with two parts: a virtual environment and the actual physical UAVs.
 The VR setup includes an HMD that provides the operator with a DT of the UAV and its surroundings.
 The operator uses VR controllers to pilot the UAVs, with control data being transmitted to the real UAVs in real-time.